Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

-## Stage 2: Attacking the Capsone VM using the VM Kali Linux
+## Stage 2: Attacking the Capsone VM using the Kali VM
 ---